egardner/sjma-50x50/content/rath/rathquote.md

 ---
 > A lot of people use machines.
 I want to build machines.
 The best way to examine the meaning of machinery and the nature of machinery is to build it.[^1]

-[^1]: Alan Rath, in “NEAT: New Experiments in Art and Technology,” Contemporary Jewish Museum, San Francisco, filmed 2015, video, 2:06, available at https://www.youtube.com/watch?v=9BLp9zyejkM.
+[^1]: Alan Rath, in “NEAT: New Experiments in Art and Technology,” Contemporary Jewish Museum, San Francisco, filmed 2015, video, 2:06 minutes, available at https://www.youtube.com/watch?v=9BLp9zyejkM.